utiasASRL/vtr3/README.md

 colcon build --symlink-install --packages-select ros1_bridge --cmake-force-configure
 ```

-Important: currently `ros1_bridge` only works for the packages from the workspaces sourced by the time it is installed.
-Therefore, we have to reinstall this package every time we build a new workspace (either ROS1 or ROS2), which means that after we have installed VTR2 adn VTR3, we need to rerun the above command again with the last workspace we have created:
+**Important**: currently `ros1_bridge` only works for the packages from the workspaces sourced by the time it is installed.
+Therefore, we have to reinstall this package every time we build a new workspace (either ROS1 or ROS2), which means that after we have installed VTR2 and VTR3, we need to rerun the above command again with the last workspace we have created:

 ```bash
 cd ~/ASRL/workspace/ros_foxy